 For an indepth look at our bespoke Horizons Curriculum, please select the year group you wish to view below.

-At Ark Ayrton, we value the importance of children as Readers and Writers.
-Our Horizons curriculum is based around a book.
-For more information on our English Curriculum (including phonics, units of work and additional information) please click on our English Offer below.
+At Ark Ayrton, we value the importance of children as readers and writers.
+Our Horizons Curriculum is based around a book.
+For more information on our English curriculum (including phonics, units of work and additional information) please click on the link below.
 Please note that the texts might be subject to change depending upon availability of the books.

 Mathematics is taught through a range of different activities.
 We believe children need to work with mathematical ideas practically before moving on to written methods and we ensure that we plan for as many opportunities for this as possible.
-In Reception and Year 1 children are learning maths through “Maths Mastery” which is a structured programme based on practical equipment and models, as well as a strong emphasis on language development and vocabulary.
+In reception and year 1 children are learning maths through Mathematics Mastery, which is a structured programme based on practical equipment and models, as well as a strong emphasis on language development and vocabulary.
+You can find out more about Mathematics Mastery here.

-Years 2,3,4,5 and 6 are all taught a six part maths lesson which incorporates practical application and vocabulary acquisition.
-We have blocked our learning to ensure children have enough time and direct teaching to fully access and understand a mathematical concept before moving on to a new one.
+Years 2,3,4,5 and 6 are all taught a six-part maths lesson which incorporates practical application and vocabulary acquisition.
+We have structured our learning to ensure children have enough time and direct teaching to fully access and understand a mathematical concept before moving on to a new one.